life2free/GameOfWar/README.md

 # Game Of War
 <hr>
 War is a very simple card game for two players.
 Much like real war it's incredibly long and pointless.
-It's mostly a kids game, since it relies exclusively on luck of the draw.-[cardgames](https://cardgames.io/war/#about)<br/>
+It's mostly a kids game, since it relies exclusively on luck of the draw. -[cardgames](https://cardgames.io/war/#about)

 ### Requirements
 <hr>